Gotham Knights (video game): Release

 Gotham Knights was revealed during a virtual event called DC FanDome in August 2020.
-The game was originally planned to be released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in 2021, but was delayed to 2022.
+The game was originally planned to be released for the PlayStation 4, PlayStation 5, Microsoft Windows, Xbox One, and Xbox Series X/S in 2021, but was delayed to 2022.
 The PlayStation 4 and Xbox One versions were later cancelled.
 It was released on October 21, 2022.

 Marketing

-A comic book limited series—written by Evan Narcisse and illustrated by ABEL—titled Batman: Gotham Knights – Gilded City, serves as a tie-in and a prequel to Gotham Knights, exploring Batman's final case before his death.
-It was released on October 25 the same year, with subsequent issues releasing monthly.
-Each issue of the limited series came with a code for an in-game item, as well as a seventh item given to those who purchase all six issues of the comic book.
+A comic book limited series titled Batman: Gotham Knights – Gilded City, written by Evan Narcisse and illustrated by ABEL, was released as a prequel to the game, exploring Batman's final case before his death.
+The first issue was released on October 25, 2022, with subsequent issues releasing monthly.
+Each issue came with a code for an in-game item, as well as a seventh item given to those who purchased all six issues of the series.

 Reception

 Critical reception

 Gotham Knights received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 Game Informer praised the game for its co-op gameplay, but criticized its mission objectives, combat, and side activities.
 GameSpot similarly criticized the game's story and the focus on its loot system, while bemoaning the game's objectives for lacking in variety, but praised the co-op gameplay and the characterization of its four leads.
 IGN felt that the game was a poor follow-up to the Batman: Arkham series.
 They praised the costume upgrade options, but felt that the combat was too underwhelming to justify the game's focus on grinding.